Helenenstraße

-The Helenenstraße is a street in the Stone Gate locality in the eastern suburbs of Bremen, Germany.
+The Helenenstraße is a street in the Steintor locality in the eastern suburbs of Bremen, Germany.
 The street was built in the 19th century and is known for prostitution.

 Construction

 The building contractor Carl Philip Weiland erected the buildings of today's Helenenstraße, which he originally planned as a connecting street between Vor dem Steintor and Auf der Kuhlen.
 A widow, Helene Engelken, denied him the sale of her land preventing the street joining Auf der Kuhlen, so the street became a cul-de-sac off of Vor dem Steintor.
 It is the only real dead-end in this part of Bremen.
 The building contractor named the street from the widow's first name.
 The Helenenstraße was built in a Wilhelminian style, which is also seen in other Bremen houses of the era.

 Designation as a street of prostitution

 Shortly after the construction, the street was designated as a street of prostitution by a decree of the Bremen Senate in 1878.
 Under the decree, prostitution would only be permitted in Bremen in the form of a “controlled and regulated prostitution” in Helenenstraße.
 The prostitutes were registered and a police station was set up at the entrance to the street to avoid pimping.
 The main purpose of the decree was to prevent the spread of venereal diseases in Bremen.
 Strict importance was attached to the use of condoms and medical supervision.
 The buildings were equipped with toilets and there was a bath room.
 Under the "female controls" police ordinance, prostitutes were prohibited from speaking to men or attracting them outside the street; they were not allowed to visit theatres or museums, to keep dogs or cats and not even to enter the parks on Wallgraben or the Bürgerpark.
 The prostitutes were also not permitted to leave their houses after dark, travel in open carriages or public vehicles, live with a man, dine with each other or socialise outside the street.
 Despite the strict regulations, there were protests against the establishment of Helenenstraße; as early as 1879, a petition with 2,200 signatures against this facility was submitted, but this did not lead to any change.

 Helenenstraße was the first controlled street of prostitution in the then German Reich.
 The Senate and State Councillors of Bremen were proud of this unique facility.
 The Senate even made a wooden model of Helenenstraße and presented it at international health fairs in Paris, New York and Moscow.